virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed at.
 By default the *nodeGroup* value is equal to *sqldb*.
-- `loginCredentials` - root creadentials for a new node
+- `loginCredentials` - root creadentials to a new node
     - `user` - username
     - `password` - password
 - `newDatabaseName` - your custom database name